bigchaindb/bigchaindb-driver/docs/handcraft.rst

         'id': '7ab63c48-4c24-41df-a1bd-934bb609a7f7',
     }

-.. note:: In a many client-server architectures, the values for the keys:
+.. note:: In many client-server architectures, the values for the keys:

     * ``'divisible'``
     * ``'refillable'``